-Copyright © 2018 Morvillo Abramowitz Grand Iason & Anello PC
+Copyright © 2021 Morvillo Abramowitz Grand Iason & Anello PC

-From 2008 to 2009, Curtis was a Law Clerk to the Honorable Debra Livingston of the United States Court of Appeals for the Second Circuit, and the Honorable Freda Wolfson of the United States District Court for the District of New Jersey.
+Before joining Morvillo Abramowitz, Curtis served as a law clerk to the Honorable Debra Livingston of the United States Court of Appeals for the Second Circuit, and the Honorable Freda Wolfson of the United States District Court for the District of New Jersey.

 - Offensive and defensive litigations involving claims of workplace discrimination, harassment, retaliation, and civil rights violations.

-- Owner of a multimillion dollar wine collection stored in a flooded commercial wine cellar; retrieved the collection in bankruptcy proceedings.
+- Owner of a multimillion-dollar wine collection stored in a flooded commercial wine cellar; retrieved the collection in bankruptcy proceedings.